emqx/HBridge/README.md

 ## Configuration

-**CAUTION**: This part is currently at very early stage and is quite difficult to use.
-It will be improved soon.
+**CAUTION**: This part is currently at very early stage and can change at any time.

-The configuration file is at `etc/config.json`.
-It contains the following fields:
+The configuration file is at `etc/` in `YAML` format.
+A default configuration file `etc/config.yaml` is provided also.
+A configuration file contains the following fields:

 - `logFile`: Log file path.
 - `logLevel`: Log level, it can be one of `DEBUG`, `INFO`, `WARNING` and `ERROR`.
 Logs whose level is lower than it will not be recorded.
 - `logToStdErr`: It decides whether to log to console.
 It can be one of `true` and `false`.
 - `brokers`: A list of configurations of all brokers to connect to.
+It will be discussed later.
+- `msgFuncs`: A list of message processing functions.
 It will be discussed later.

 The `brokers` field in configuration is a list of configurations of all brokers.
 Each of it contains: